 Professional care is the best way to get coffee stains off your teeth.
 However, suppose you don’t have the budget or time to do so.
 In that case, you can try using teeth whitening kits or other home remedies such as using a mixture of baking soda and hydrogen peroxide.

-Coffee stains can make your teeth look yellowish, which is not really appealing.
+Coffee can stain your teeth and make your teeth look yellowish, which is not really appealing.
 The best way to remove it safely is to get professional care.
 Professionals will do a whitening treatment using bleach to improve the shade of your teeth.

 You will notice immediate results after just one treatment.
 The dentist will also prescribe you whitening toothpaste to prevent further stains in the future.